espruino/BangleApps/apps/longpressbuzz/README.md

 # Long Press, Buzz!

-Buzz on long press (assumed and hardcoded to 1500ms) to indicate the watch will be reinitiated per your command.
+Buzz at boot after a long press to indicate the watch was reinitiated per your command.

 ## Usage